 Service is at the heart of every Kiwanis club, no matter where in the world it’s located.
 Members stage approximately 150,000 service projects and raise nearly US$100 million every year for communities, families and projects.
 By working together, members achieve what one person cannot accomplish alone.

-Kiwanis Club focuses on changing the world by serving children, one child, one family, or one organization at a time.
-To reach more people and have a greater service impact on their communities, many clubs sponsor a Kiwanis family club — K-Kids for primary school children; Builders Clubs for adolescents; Key Clubs for teens; Circle K clubs for university students and Aktion Clubs for adults living with disabilities.
-Kiwanis Club of Glenview-Northbrook sponsors Key Club at both Glenbrook High Schools (District 225) and Builders Club at Maple School (District 30).
+The Kiwanis Club of Glenview-Northbrook focuses on changing the world by serving children, one child, one family, or one organization at a time.
+To reach more people and have a greater service impact in our communities, our club sponsors Key Club (a Kiwanis club for high school kids) at both Glenbrook High Schools (District 225).

 The kids in your community and the world are counting on you!